cmderdev/cmder/Readme.md

 1. Download the latest release
 1. Extract
-1. (optional) Place files into `bin` folder, it will be injected into your PATH.
+1. (optional) Place your own executable files into the `bin` folder to be injected into your PATH.
 1. Run cmder

 *(There will be a version with installer)*